 Whilst the ACD is a company incorporated in Germany, it has notified the FCA that it wishes to be treated in accordance with regulation 8 of the EEA Passport Rights (Amendment etc. and Transitional Provisions) (EU Exit) Regulations 2018 (the "TPR Regulations").
 The FCA has accordingly confirmed that from the Exit Day and during the period during which that regulation 8 applies, the ACD will be treated as if it has permission under Part 4A of the Financial Services and Markets Act 2000 to carry on in the United Kingdom the regulated activities which, immediately before Exit Day, it was authorised to carry on in the United Kingdom under that Act.
 This means that the ACD shall for the time being continue to be responsible for managing and administering the Company's affairs and to act as authorised corporate director of the Company.

-A revised version of this Prospectus shall be published once the arrangements for the United Kingdom leaving the EU become more clear.
+A revised version of this Prospectus shall be published in due course.

 Contents